_

 "Do what?"
 Faye shrugged.

 "If you intimidate her you'll end up like our crew," Yanan said.
-"The crew must of snapped because they were all marked like me, and beat her.
+"The crew must have snapped because they were all marked like me, and beat her.
 No doubt that was her revenge."

 Sickbay: